eniagreen/botml/README.md

 **Standard events** are as follow:

-- 'start'
-- 'quit'
+- `'start'`
+- `'patterns:set:NAME'` with one String parameter: value
-- 'match', with two parameters: label, pattern
+- `'match'` with two String parameters: label, pattern
-- 'current-dialogue-start', with one parameter: dialogueLabel
+- `'current-dialogue-start'` with one String parameter: dialogueLabel
+- `'reply'` with one String parameter: message
-- 'current-dialogue-end', with one parameter: dialogueLabel
+- `'smart-replies'` with one Array parameter: replies
-- 'variables:set:NAME', with one parameter: value
+- `'current-dialogue-end'` with one String parameter: dialogueLabel
-- 'patterns:set:NAME', with one parameter: value
+- `'variables:set:NAME'` with one String parameter: value
+- `'quit'`
-- '\*', catches *all* the standard and custom events
+- `'\*'` catches *all* the standard and custom events

 **Custom events** *can* be triggered within [dialogues](#dialogue).